Charisma: Personality charisma

 Here Weber extends the concept of charisma beyond supernatural to superhuman and even to exceptional powers and qualities.
-Sociologist Paul Joosse examined Weber's famous definition, and found that:through simple yet profoundly consequential phrases such as “are considered” and “is treated,” charisma becomes a relational, attributable, and at last a properly sociological concept....
+Sociologist Paul Joosse examined Weber's famous definition, and found that:through simple yet profoundly consequential phrases such as "are considered" and "is treated", charisma becomes a relational, attributable, and at last a properly sociological concept....
 For Weber, the locus of power is in the led, who actively (if perhaps unconsciously) invest their leaders with social authority.

 In other words, Weber indicates that it is followers who attribute powers to the individual, emphasizing that "the recognition on the part of those subject to authority" is decisive for the validity of charisma.

 Weber died in 1920, leaving "disordered, fragmentary manuscripts without even the guidance of a plan or table of the proposed contents".
 One unfinished manuscript contained his above quoted definition of charisma.
 It took over a quarter century for his work to be translated into English.
 With regard to charisma, Weber's formulations are generally regarded as having revived the concept from its deep theological obscurity.
 However, even with the admirable translations and prefaces of his entire works, many scholars have found Weber's formulations ambiguous.
 For the past half-century they have debated the meaning of many Weberian concepts, including the meaning of charisma, the role of followers, and the degree of a supernatural component.

+Modern perspectives

+More recent research has investigated specific behavior patterns that can lead observers to perceive charisma.
+Through studies of audio and video recordings of people considered charismatic and not, and through experiments, it has become clear that posture, gestures, and prosodic behaviors play important roles.

+Moreover, some of these behaviors can be taught.